 - Once you have the pattern, it’s yours.
 You can reprint it as many times as you want.
 (I don’t reprint my already correct sized and printed patterns.
 I’ll show you how I store them later in the post).

 - Most independent clothing pattern designers use a group of everyday people to test their designs before they are sold.
 This translates to two great outcomes: The pattern is tested on every size.
 Have you ever made a garment from a pattern and thought, “this would look good on such and such type of body, but it doesn’t work for me.”
 Well, the designers get to look at every size to make sure the fit is right.

 - Because of this method of testing, you get to see pictures of the garment on people in a variety of sizes and types of bodies, as well as in different fabrics for ideas.

-PDF Patterns 101
+PDF Sewing Patterns 101

-1. Choose a Pattern
+Step 1 – Choose a Pattern

 - Love Notions – Clothing for women, men, children, dolls.
 Click HERE for my Love Notions Posts.

 - Peek a Boo Pattern Shop – Clothing for women, men, children.
 Lots of fun freebies including kids costumes.

 - Bella Sunshine Designs – Clothing for women, men, children, dolls.
 Click HERE for BSD posts.

 - Itch to Stitch – Clothing for women.
 Widely known as a very precise designer with great drafting.

 - Made for Mermaids – Clothing for women, men, children, and dolls.
 The sister of the designer of Patterns for Pirates.
 Lately focused on their “lace and lounge” collection, which is really cute.
 Click for M4M posts HERE.

 - Winter Wear Designs – Clothing for women, men, and children.
 Not just winter clothes!
 The designer’s last name is Winter.